 Not many people know that smoking has been linked to loss of muscle mass, increased muscle pain and tendon degeneration.

-Weaker muscles and reduced physical fitness leaves you much more susceptible to musculoskeletal injury and make it harder to recover should an injury happen.
+Weaker muscles and reduced physical fitness leaves you much more susceptible to musculoskeletal injury and makes it harder to recover should an injury happen.
 Quit now and you’ll soon notice the benefits beyond just breathing easier.

 Myth 5: Physiotherapy won’t help

 There are many misconceptions about physiotherapy but it’s so much more than 'just a massage' and it can help anyone in pain, not just professional sportspeople.

 Physiotherapists are experts in musculoskeletal disorders and are able to get to the get to the root cause of the problem.
 They work with individual patients to improve their pain and get them back to their normal activities.
 They do this by looking holistically at your symptoms and devising rehabilitation plans which will ensure improvements are made in both the short and long term.
 Treatments range from joint mobilisation and manipulation to soft tissue techniques and your plan may include adapting lifestyle factors such as your diet, sleep patterns and emotional wellbeing to help you avoid, manage and recover quickly from an MSD.

 Check with your employer to see if you have access to physiotherapy as a workplace benefit or enquire at your local gym or health centre.